javier-montoya/Homelike-Assignment/README.md

 ### building for production (optional)
 1. build the client with custom webpack
     - npm run build
-1. install "http-server-spa" (this is what i chose as local server to run the build since it handles single page apps for us already)
+1. install "http-server-spa" (what i chose as local server since it handles single page apps for us already)
     - npm install http-server-spa -g
-1. serve the built project using "http-server-spa" shown in the previous step
+1. serve the built project using "http-server-spa"
     - npm run serve

 ### Side notes